koral--/android-gradle-localization-plugin/README.md

 * `allowEmptyTranslations` - default=`false`, if set to true then empty values are permitted
 * `outputFileName` - default=`strings.xml`, XML file name (with extension) which should be generated as an output
 * `outputIndent` - default=`  `(two spaces), character(s) used to indent each line in output XML files

+#### Migration from previous versions:
+Versions older than 1.0.7 provided `escapeBoundarySpaces` option, which defaulted to true.
+Currently strings are always escaped when corresponding *parsed* CSV ceil contains leading or trailing spaces, but such spaces are stripped by default CSV strategy.
+So effectively strings are trimmed by default.
+If you want to include mentioned spaces in output set appropriate `csvStrategy`.

 ##License